hubertusanton/silverstripe-leaderboard/README.md

 # SilverStripe Leaderboard 🏆

+This module is created on the Stripecon 2025 HackDay by acronica team

 A gamification module for SilverStripe CMS that adds scoring, levels, and badges for CMS users.
 Transform content creation into an engaging experience!

 ## Features